 - Do not pack wet swimwear with other garments

-- Certain sun lotions and tanning oils can cause heavy stains, try to avoid applying them near the fabric if possible.
+- Certain sun lotions and tanning oils can cause heavy stains, avoid applying them near the fabric at all cost.

 - Be aware that overexposure to chemicals such heavily chlorinated water and sunlight can naturally cause swimwear to fade over time and breakdown lycra.
 Take turns to wear different pieces of swimwear to prolong each pieces lifecycle.